inner-whisper/inner-whisper.github.io/_posts/2023-01-02-rails-console-dsl-helpers.markdown

 ### Think about naming conflicts

 Sometimes your **custom console helpers** can conflict with other code.
-So you can safe your from these conflicts with:
+So you can save yourself from these conflicts with:

 ```ruby